BetaThis is a new service – your feedback will help us to improve it.

 Since 2019/20, English institutions offering higher education courses have been required to register with the Office for Students (OfS) under one of two categories: Approved (fee cap), or Approved.
 The maximum fees institutions registered as Approved (fee cap) are permitted to charge depends on whether they have a Teaching Excellence and Student Outcomes Framework (TEF) rating and whether they have an Access and Participation Plan (APP) that has been approved by the OfS.
 Currently, Approved (fee cap) providers can charge a higher fee amount if they have an approved APP: up to £9,250 with and £9,000 without a TEF award, for full-time students.
 Approved (fee cap) providers can only charge a basic fee amount if they do not have an approved APP: up to £6,165 with and £6,000 without a TEF award, for full-time students.
 Providers in the Approved category are not subject to fee limits, but students attending these institutions are only eligible for student support up to the basic fee cap of Approved (fee cap) institutions.

 Maintenance loans for eligible students depend on their location and household income (where a borrower applies for a means tested loan).
-The maximum maintenance loan for full-time Plan 2 borrowers living away from home and studying outside of London, in 2021/22 is £9,488.
+The maximum maintenance loan for full-time Plan 2 borrowers living away from home and studying outside of London, in 2022/23 is £9,706, as outlined in the financial memorandum.
 Table 1A of the Student Loans Company statistical publication Student support for Higher Education in England presents the maximum rates of maintenance loans and tuition fee loans for full-time students domiciled in England.

 Maintenance loans became available in 2018/19 to part-time, on-campus, degree students.
 These loans mirror the full-time maintenance loan, with the intensity of study taken into account alongside means testing and location.
 Students studying courses at less than 25% intensity are not eligible for part-time maintenance loans.